rapidj/py-flask-vac-pdf/README.md

 # py-flask-vac-pdf
-The microservice for pdf file creation from JSON data
+The microservice for pdf file creation using fpdf